waveform-computing/rastools/docs/rasdump.rst

 Where *data-file* is the file containing the channel data to dump and the optional *channel-file* defines the indices and names of the channels to dump.
-If the *channel-file* is omitted all channels are extracted and channels in .RAS files will be unnamed.
+If the *channel-file* is omitted all channels are extracted and channels in RAS files will be unnamed.

 The :program:`rasdump` utility has several options: